-Walt Disney theme parks are not just for kids; people of all ages can and do enjoy these enchanted lands by the thousands every year, and a large percentage are over fifty.
+Walt Disney theme parks are not just for kids: people of all ages can and do enjoy these enchanted lands by the thousands every year.
+A large percentage of guests are over fifty!
 Middle-aged folks and senior citizens of every walk of life flock to Disney theme parks every year to experience some of that magic.
 You’re never too old to visit the mouse!

 My husband and I decided it would be fun to go to Disney World for our 19th anniversary in January 2018.
 We took five days to see the parks with a rest day in the middle, something I would advise no matter how old you are.
 During the plane ride from Oregon to Florida, we were filled with excitement and anticipation.
 We pored over our travel book and itinerary to make sure everything was set.
 We could hardly wait to get to our first destination: Magic Kingdom.